 The price of electricity and energy will continue to increase in future.
 Buildings are already being designed to be energy self-sufficient – and even to produce surplus energy – to make them independent of this development.
 In the coming years, such passive and active homes will become standard and – in conjunction with smart grid energy – will redefine energy supply.

 In the face of climate change, attempts to reduce carbon emissions have been made in all fields in recent years.
 The construction and real estate sectors are of great significance here, as they are responsible for approximately 33 percent of emissions.
 Zero-emission operation over the entire life cycle is therefore a declared goal of Blue Buildings – one that can only be achieved by fully addressing all influencing factors.

-In addition to tobacco smoke, building materials in the wall and flooring coverings, paints and varnishes, furniture, and adhesives often contain harmful substances.
+Building materials in wall and flooring coverings, paints and varnishes, furniture, and adhesives often contain harmful substances.
 These include, for example, aldehydes and solvents such as aromatic hydrocarbons and alcohols.
-The building of the future foregoes building materials that are harmful to health.
-More than that: Ideally, materials are used that absorb hazardous substances.
+The building of the future avoids the use of building materials that are harmful to health.
+More than that: Ideally, the materials used absorb hazardous substances.

 Flexibility of use

-If a building’s use changes, it must adapt – quickly and without great expense or effort.
-Principals and designers of Blue Buildings do not limit themselves to a particular user or use, but keep requirements in mind from the outset.
+If a building's use changes, it must also adapt - quickly and without great expense or effort.
+With Blue Buildings, principals and designers do not limit themselves to a particular user or use, but keep future requirements in mind from the outset.
 Flexible axis grids simplify layout changes.
 Partition elements are designed to permit easy relocation.
 These initial investments are outweighed by the economic benefits over the life cycle of the property.